You are hereHome >

 - Avoid paper billing by requesting secure electronic statements instead.
 If you require hard copies, you can print and store them safely without risking mail theft.

-- Lock your mailbox.
+- Lock your mailbox if it's lockable.

 - Shred documents containing personal information (name, account numbers, social security number, birth date) before throwing them away.